 - Gaiters (useful when it rains and the trails get muddy)

 - Sleeping Bag.
 (Though there are teahouses in every stage and they provide bed and blankets, you might want to stay warmer in higher altitudes.
 However, this is optional.
-Yet, if you are planning to camp, a sleeping bag is mandatory.)

 - Headlamp with extra batteries